 Birds and Bats: Helpful or Harmful?

 Bats and birds have a complex relationship with us human beings.
 There are many ways that these animals benefit us.
 However, they have been implicated in the spread of several dangerous diseases and parasites.
-If you have colonies of pest birds or bats -- or large amounts of their droppings -- on your premises, you would be wise to have them removed by a professional.
 Here is the good news … and the bad.

 Bats -- The Good News